kimsrung/hr_system/README.md

-# MHR System with Rails
+# HR System with Rails

 ##Overview